 Migrating your applications to the cloud is all about creating a second, separate gravity well.
 And as you move more and more applications, cloud’s gravitational pull gets stronger and stronger.
 When cloud’s gravity exceeds that of the data center, you cross a natural tipping point from pushing projects to the cloud to pulling them from the data center.
 This is where the flywheel of innovation can really start cranking.

 Depending on the scale of your business and your data center footprint, this process can take years.
 It took Netflix seven years.
-Capital One, which will close the last of its data centers during 2020, is on a similar seven year trajectory.
+Capital One, which closed the last of its data centers during 2021, took an eight year strategic effort — becoming the first US bank to be all-in on the public cloud.

 What is it?